russellhadley/mcgutils/doc/getstarted.md

 In this scenario follow the steps outlined in CoreCLR to set up for the tests a given platform.
 This will create a "core_root" directory in the built test assets that has all the platform frameworks as well as test dependencies.
 This should be used as the 'core_root' for the test run in addition to providing the test assemblies.

 Steps:
-1. Ensure corediff and mcgdiff are on the path.
+* Ensure corediff and mcgdiff are on the path.
-2. Invoke command
+* Invoke command
 ```
 > corediff --diff <diff_coreclr_repo>/bin/Product/<platform>/crossgen --output <output_directory> --core_root <test_root>/core_root --test_root <test_root>
 ```
-3. Check putput directory
+* Check output directory
 ```
 ls <output_directory>/diff/*
 ```